imehesz/industrial247/README.md

-# :// Inndustrial 247 Station
+# :// Industrial 247 Station

 The only 24/7 Industrial Music Station online since 2017.